Chiefs receiver Tyreek Hill studies the playbook ... and gets his Fortnite fix, too

 Chiefs quarterback Patrick Mahomes talked in April about how he and some of his Chiefs teammates had been playing more Fortnite since last season ended.

 "It started as an offseason thing," Mahomes said then.
-"You have more time in the offseason after you work out, after you watch film.
+"You have more time in the offseason after you workout, after you watch film.
 You have time to play games and do those things."

 Whether Fortnite remains the obsession for Mahomes that it does for Hill is debatable; no one has more on his hands than Mahomes when it comes to learning the intricacies of coach Andy Reid's notoriously thick Chiefs playbook.